ashikplus/docu-vault-microservices/README.md

 - ✅ Clean and Modular Code Structure
 - ✅ Import Excel (.xlsx) files
 - ✅ Use Spring Batch for efficient chunk processing
-- ✅ Connect with AWS S3 / MinIO for file storage
+- ✅ Connect with AWS S3
 - ✅ Store data into a relational DB (MySQL)
 - ✅ JWT-based security — **handled locally in each service**
 - ✅ Microservice-compatible — fully integrated with service discovery and API gateway